Alfresco/docs-alfresco/transform-service/1.4/install/index.md

         docker-compose down [--rmi all]
         ```

         The `--rmi all` option also removes the images created by `docker-compose up`, and the images used by any service.
 You can use this, for example, if any containers fail and you need to remove them.

 See the [Docker documentation](https://docs.docker.com/){:target="_blank"} for more on getting started with Docker and using Docker.

 ## Install with zip

-Use these instructions to install the Transform Service using the distribution zip and connect it to an instance of
+Use these instructions to install Transform Service using the distribution zip and connect it to an instance of
 Alfresco Content Services.

 The Transform Service distribution zip file includes all the files required to provide the transformation and
 metadata extraction capabilities.
 Ensure that you've installed the [prerequisites](#prereq-non-containerized-deploy)
 before continuing.

-1. Browse to [Hyland Community](https://community.hyland.com/){:target="_blank"} and download
+1. Browse to [Hyland Community](https://community.hyland.com/){:target="_blank"} and download `alfresco-transform-service-distribution-1.4.x.zip`.
-   `alfresco-transform-service-distribution-1.5.x.zip`.

 2. Extract the zip file into a system directory; for example, `<installLocation>/`.